-This seminar series equips students and professionals with tools to apply the engineering mindset to problems that stem from climate change, so that they may consider and evaluate possible stabilizing, remedial and adaptive approaches.
-This is not a crash course on climate change nor policy, but instead focuses on learning about and discussing climate problems that seem most likely to benefit from the engineering mindset as solutions are considered.
+The purpose of this seminar series course is to help students and professionals develop the tools to apply the engineering mindset to problems that stem from climate change, in order to consider and evaluate possible stabilizing, remedial and adaptive approaches.
+This course is not a crash course on climate change or policy.
+Instead we will focus on learning about and discussing climate problems that seem most likely to benefit from the engineering mindset.

-- Kimberly Wiefling.
-Creative Problem Solving applied to Climate Challenges
+- 10/10/14 Kimberly Wiefling.
+Wiefling Consulting.
+Problem Solving for Climate Challenges

-- Drs.
-Rocco Mancinelli and David Smernoff.
+- 11/07/14 Dr. Rocco Mancinelli and Dr. David Smernoff.
+HelioBioSys.
 Bio-produced Feedstocks for Fuels and Sugars

 - Leslie Field Consulting Professor, Electrical Engineering